dvklopfenstein/timetracker/doc/mkdocs/source/usage_advanced.md

 ## Initialize a project
-To begin, initialize your project for timetracking:
+To begin, initialize your project for timetracking with `trk init`:
 ```sh
 # Initialize project for timetracking
 $ trk init